Skip to content

 Will I have loose skin after liposuction?

 This depends on skin elasticity.
-In cases of significant laxity, skin tightening may be recommended.
+In cases of significant loose skin, skin tightening may be recommended.

 Performed by Dr. Ruben Castro in Newport Beach, California